-The principal agents in the formation process are the Bishops and the local Incumbent who serves as the candidate's training supervisor from the point the candidate is recommended for training.
+The principal agents in the formation process are the bishops and the local incumbent who serves as the candidate's training supervisor from the point the candidate is recommended for training.

 The primary context for the formation and development of candidates is their home benefice and local community with the guidance and care of their incumbent.
-As their training supervisor, the incumbent themselves receive support and training.
+As a training supervisor, the incumbent also receives support and training.
 The candidate and incumbent together draw up a training agreement that includes regular supervision meetings.

-The core of the Diocesan formation programme is fortnightly Thursday evening sessions with one or both Bishops.
+The core of the diocesan formation programme is fortnightly Thursday evening sessions with one or both bishops.
 This programme, shaped in normal times around the Eucharist, brings together all on the Auxiliary Ordination Pathway and includes learning and developing spiritual practices, building community among the ordinands, and a focus each week on an aspect of formation for ordination.

-"It's really exciting, and the more I have read and been part of an excellent group of like-minded people, the more it feels like I'm in the right place at the right time.

-"I'm in my mid 50s and taking on a whole new career path.
-I cannot wait to continue moving forward."
+It's really exciting, and the more I have read and been part of an excellent group of like-minded people, the more it feels like I'm in the right place at the right time.
+I'm in my mid 50s and taking on a whole new career path.
+I cannot wait to continue moving forward.

-Mark Bee, Ordained

-September 2020 in the
+Mark Bee, ordained September 2020

-Diocese of St Edmundsbury

-and Ipswich